CapsAdmin/NattLua/README.md

     x = 1
     -- x is 1 here
 end
--- x is still 1 here
+-- x is still 1 here because the mutation = 1 occured in a certain branch
 ```

-This happens because there's no doubt that `true` is true and so there's no uncertainty of what x is inside the if block or after it.
+This happens because `true` is true as opposed to `true | false` and so there's no uncertainty of what x is inside the if block or after it.

 # Analyzer functions